Steps to Take After a Concussion

 Step 1: First 3-4 Days

 Rest completely.
 No physical or mental activities are recommended.
-No driving, no computer screens, no phone screens, no reading, no school, no homework, no work, no physical activity.
-Rest in a dimly lit room with minimal stimulation.
-When you no longer experience symptoms for at least 24 hours, you can move on to Step 2.
+No driving, no computer screens, no phone screens, no physical activity, no work, no reading, no school, no homework.
+Rest in a room with dim lighting with very little stimulation.
+When you don’t experience symptoms for at least 24 hours, you can graduate to Step 2.

 Step 2: After 4-5 days

 If you are still symptomatic with complete rest, tell your Upper Cervical chiropractor right away.
-The underlying neck injury now needs to be assessed and addressed.
+Underlying neck injuries may need to be addressed.
 Treating your neck injury will be just as important in your recovery.
 After all, it is impossible to have a head injury without a neck injury.
 You need to be monitored closely in the begin.
-Only light cognitive activity is allowed.
-You should still be resting for the bulk of the day.
+Only light cognitive activity is recommended.
+During this step, you should be resting for the majority of the day.

-You are now ready to attempt a half day of work or school.
-No driving, no tests, no recess, no homework, no gym, no manual labor.
+During this step, you can try to go to school or work for half a day.
+No driving, no exams, no recess, no homework, no gym, no manual labor.

 If you experience symptoms while or after school or work, return to Step 2 for the following 24 hours.
 If you don’t experience symptoms, move on to Step 4.